AscensionGameDev/Intersect-Documentation/docs/en-US/developer/repository/forking.md

 gh repo fork repository
 ```

-To learn more about GitHub CLI, see ["About GitHub CLI."
-(Github Docs)](https://docs.github.com/en/github-cli/github-cli/about-github-cli)
+To learn more about GitHub CLI, see ["About GitHub CLI" (Github Docs)](https://docs.github.com/en/github-cli/github-cli/about-github-cli)